 She’s Like an Old Settin’ Hen

-If you’ve kept chickens at all, then you know when a hen sets hard, she is easily flustered and generally nasty.
+If you’ve kept chickens at all, you know when a hen sets hard, she is easily flustered and generally nasty.
 It also means upset easily.

 In A Coon’s Age